Air Gap Backups: Your Undeniable Defense Against Ransomware

 The Ransomware Threat and the Air Gap Solution

 Standard backup strategies, while important, can sometimes fall short against advanced ransomware.
 If backups are stored on systems still connected to the same network as the compromised primary systems, they can become targets themselves.
+In fact, Sophos research found that cybercriminals attempted to compromise the organization’s backups in 94% of U.S. ransomware attacks, and 66% of those attempts succeeded — well above the 57% global average.
 Ransomware can spread across the network, finding and encrypting or deleting these connected backups, leaving organizations with no good recovery options other than to pay the ransom.

 An air gap creates a deliberate break in connectivity, ensuring that your backup data resides in an isolated environment that ransomware cannot reach.
 This isolation is more than just network segmentation; it is a strategic detachment that makes your backup copy immune to network-based threats.